helenakohl/2023-amse-template/project/project-plan.md

 <!-- Describe your data science project in max.
 5 sentences. -->

 This project analyzes traffic accidents in Berlin in 2021.
 It examines what types of accidents are most common and attempts to identify areas with particularly high accident occurrences.
 Additionally, a second datasource is used to investigate the effect of different factors in traffic (amount, speed...) on the number and severety of accidents.
-This way it aims to suggest strtagies to prevent traffic accidents.
+This way it aims to suggest strategies to prevent traffic accidents.

 ## Rationale